-These Grilled Foil Ranch Potatoes are perfect for when you are grilling out on the barbecue.
+These delicious Grilled Ranch Potatoes are perfect for when you are grilling out on the barbecue.
 They make the perfect side to any meat you’re grilling.
 We love them with anything from chicken to burgers, steaks to fish.
-I love how you can customize these based on your own personal preferences.
-We toss all the potatoes with the ranch mixture then divide the potatoes out onto individual foil pieces and top them the way we want them.
+I love how you can customize each foil pack based on your own personal preferences.
+Toss all the potatoes with the ranch mixture then divide the potatoes out onto individual foil pieces and top them the way we want them.
 Our kids love making their own potatoes and adults love them too, so try these for your next cook out and prepare to be amazed!

 - 4 large Potatoes scrubbed and cut into bite sized pieces (we keep the potato skins on)

 - Use just enough of the mix to thoroughly coat the potatoes and stir together in a large bowl.

 - Spoon potatoes out onto individual aluminum foil squares and sprinkle with desired toppings.
 We did cheddar and bacon for one, and gorgonzola cheese and bacon for the other.